Baraa-Rayed/ML_Flask_app/README.md

 ### **1. Clone this project to EC2**

-First, SSH into your EC2 instance and update the package list or connect to it by using the EC2 connect manager:
+First, SSH into your EC2 instance and update the package list or connect to it by using aws console:

 ```bash
 sudo su